Rome Conference on ForgivenessVirtue of Forgiveness Formation in Educational Programs to Promote Peace

 Click here to read the rest of this story.

-We extend a heartfelt thank you to our generous contributor who has made this conference possible:
+We extend heartfelt thanks to our partner Forgive4Peace who made this conference possible.